Wildfire burns homes, winery in L.A.'s posh Bel-Air neighborhood

 The Santa Ana winds, which blow westward from the California desert, were forecast to top out at 70 miles per hour (115 km per hour) on Wednesday and remain strong through the week.

-Reporting by Brendan O'Brien in Milwaukee, Peter Szekely in New York and Dan Whitcomb in Los Angeles; Editing by David Gregorio and James Dalgleish
+Reporting by Dan Whitcomb; Additional reporting by Brendan O'Brien in Milwaukee and Peter Szekely in New York; Editing by James Dalgleish and Lisa Shumaker